 By sourcing our goods and services from black-owned suppliers and by investing in the development of small black-owned enterprises, Air Products is able to make a meaningful contribution to the future sustainability of other South African businesses while also building a strong network to procure the best and most-competitively priced goods and services.

-South Africa’s social development needs are vast, and Air Products has a vested interest in seeing the country grow and prosper.
-Our Socio-Economic Development programmes leverage well-considered partnerships to stretch deep into the communities, thus ensuring that poor, underprivileged and historically-disadvantaged people receive the assistance they so desperately need.
+South Africa’s social development needs are vast, and Air Products South Africa has a vested interest in seeing the country grow and prosper.
+Our socio-economic development programmes leverage well-considered partnerships to stretch deep into the communities, thus ensuring that poor, underprivileged and historically-disadvantaged people receive the assistance they so desperately need.

-A percentage of our Net Profit After Tax (NPAT) is spent every year on Socio-Economic Development programmes, with the core focus area of our strategy being the youth and education.
-These funds are allocated to schools, clinics, NGOs and rural development initiatives in the communities in which we operate.
-These projects are largely identified and supported by our own people, and more often than not, involve our own employees in the actual implementation.
+Every year, a percentage of our Net Profit after Tax (NPAT) is spent on socio-economic development programmes, with the youth and education as the core focus area of our strategy.
+The funds are allocated to schools, clinics, non-government organisations (NGOs), non–profit organisations (NPOs) and rural development initiatives in the communities in which we operate.
+These projects are largely identified and supported by Air Products employees at our facilities nationally, and more often than not, directly involve employees in the actual implementation.

-With our Corporate Philanthropy Project in Vanderbijlpark we celebrated the completion of projects at three schools in the area as part of our special ‘G-Plant CSI Fund’.
-This fund was created when we launched the ‘G-Plant’ at our facility in Vanderbijlpark in 2014 with the aim of utilising it for upliftment projects at schools in the area.
-Suppliers who worked with us on the ‘G-Plant’ project were invited to make a donation towards this specific fund.
+Air Products has launched special CSI projects in the past which formed part of big upgrade projects at a specific facility.
+An example of such a project was the Corporate Philanthropy Project in Vanderbijlpark.
+This fund, also known as the ‘G-Plant CSI Fund’, was created when we launched the ‘G-Plant’ at our facility in Vanderbijlpark in 2014 – the aim of this specific project was to utilize the funds for upliftment projects at schools in the area.
+Suppliers who worked with us on the ‘G-Plant’ project were invited to make a donation towards this fund.

-Air Products launched a 3-year national ‘WitnessHappiness’ project which focuses on Early Childhood Development (ECD) Centres.
+Besides the categories mentioned above, Air Products launched a national ‘WitnessHappiness’ project which focuses on Early Childhood Development (ECD) Centres in July 2016.